March 22, 2019 – UPDATE:

 Local JVTC Club Affiliate News:

 Antrim County Snowmobile Club (Located on Trail 4/76 in Alba) – Weekly club rides starting when snow flies.
-Overnight Mackinac ride (See Facebook for more details), bean pot January 19th, Weenie Roast February 9th,.
-Pancake breakfast December 29 and February 2nd.
+Overnight Mackinac ride (See Facebook for more details), Weenie Roast February 9th,.
+Pancake breakfast February 2nd as well as the 2nd Sunday of the month at the Alba Sportsman’s Club (proceeds toward building a groomer barn for 2 groomers!).
 Give them a 👍🏼 On Facebook

 East Jordan Sno-Mobilers (Located on Trail 4 in East Jordan) – Sunday breakfast – first Sunday in December thru the last Sunday in March – 7am – noon.
-February snow blast festival Give them a 👍🏼 On Facebook
+Sno-Blast February 22-24 – Friday night taco dinner and snowmobile ride Saturday antique sled show, ORV obstacle cource, bikini 👙 runs, and radar runs Ride in and take in the activities Give them a 👍🏼 On Facebook

 Charlevoix County Snowmobile Club (No Clubhouse) – No events planned